Ma-Lab-Seattle-Childrens-CGIDR/metworkpy_application_note/README.md

-# metworkpy_simulation
+# Simulations of Metworkpy Methods

-Code associated with simulating methods in metworkpy
+Simulations of metabolic modeling methods in metworkpy.